developer0hye/YOLOX-Backbone/README.md

 ## Load a Pretrained Model

-Pretrained models can be loaded using yolox_backbone.create_model
+Pretrained models can be loaded using yolox_backbone.create_model.

 ```python
 import yolox_backbone